ArnaudBrousseau/travel2018/README.md

 * Step 0: just display the locations table
 * Step 1: display SVG
 * Step 2: animate it and build the controls

+# Deploying

+This is a static page, hosted with Github pages:

+    $ git checkout gh-pages
+    $ make
+    $ git push origin HEAD

+That's it!